znly/rules_go/README.md

 Note: since 0.4.x this repo requires bazel ≥ 0.4.4 to function (due to the use of BUILD.bazel files in bazelbuild/buildtools).

+Note: on master this repo requires bazel ≥ 0.4.5 to function (due to the use of repository_ctx.environ).

 ## Setup

 * Decide on the name of your package, eg. `github.com/joe/project`.
 It's